irimiecernea/playwright-web-boilerplate/README.md

 ### Commands to run tests

 ```
-npx playwright test --project=foobar
+npx playwright test
 ```

 Summary of command line arguments:

-`yarn playwright test` -> the command used by Playwright to run all the tests from the `tests` folder.
+`npx playwright test` -> the command used by Playwright to run all the tests from the `tests` folder.
 If you want to run a specific test and not the whole suite, please refer to [this](https://playwright.dev/docs/running-tests#command-line) documentation.

-`--project=foobar` -> where foobar is the browser on which you want to run your tests (e.g. `chromium`, `firefox`, etc.).
-Please refer to [this](https://playwright.dev/docs/browsers) documentation for more information.

-Please note that Playwright supports several flags when running tests, such as `--workers`, `--debug`, etc. Please check the official documentation if you want to customise your command further.
+Please note that Playwright supports several flags when running tests, such as `--workers`, `--debug`, `--project` etc. Please check the official documentation if you want to customise your command further.

 ### Playwright